 Claire and Frank Criscuolo opened Claire's Corner Copia on September 17, 1975.

 We are so proud of the way we conduct our business, of our brilliant staff, our beloved community, and of YOU, the people who support this mission of ours, this crazy experiment that started out with two people in love wanting to bring real food to lots of people, while supporting a community.
-Thank you and Bless You for letting us realize our dream and for allowing us to do what we love for more than three decades!
+Thank you and Bless You for letting us realize our dream and for allowing us to do what we love for more than four decades!

 Claire’s Corner Copia is certified Dairy Kosher by Rabbi David Avigdor and Rabbi Hyman of the Vaad of Fairfield County.
 Rabbi Avigdor is an Orthodox Rabbi from Congregation Bikur Cholim Sheveth Achim Synagogue, a thirty year member of the R.C.A., and, the regional Vice President of Agudath Israel.
 At Claire’s all greens and vegetables are washed and inspected for bugs.
 We use candled eggs and as a secondary measure check each egg for blood spots before use.